ibm-cloud-architecture/refarch-kc/analysis/readme.md

 <img src="ship-dom-evt1.png" width="700">

-Three swim lanes were quickly added to the model, after the event storming so we can organize event sequencing and parallelism.
+Three swim lanes were quickly added to the model, after the event storming activity so we can organize event sequencing and parallelism.

 <img src="ship-dom-evt2.png" width="700">